algosup/2022-2023-project-5-algorithmics-Team-7/Documents/Functional-Specifications.md

 Blending Software: It is the core component of the system, responsible for calculating the optimal blend based on the input formula and the available wine stored in the tanks.
 It uses algorithms and data structures to find the minimum number of steps to produce the closest result to the input formula.

-Infrastructure: This component includes the hardware and software required to host the system.
-It could be hosted on-premises or in the cloud, depending on the requirements of the organization.

 Overall, the system architecture should be scalable, flexible, and modular to accommodate future changes and updates to the software.
 It should also be designed with performance and reliability in mind to ensure that it can handle the complex calculations and data management tasks required for the blending process.

 # Assumptions and dependencies